helrond/clbsj.org/_posts/2020-05-25-book-review-when-christians-were-jews-the-first-generation-by-paula-fredriksen.md

 speech attributed to Gamaliel, a leading pharisee in the Jewish assembly, expresses the openness of some Jews to the Jesus followers.
 Speaking to the council regarding Peter and the apostles he declares, "Men of Israel!
-Take care of what you do too these men...keep away from them and leave them alone, for if this undertaking is of men, it will fail, but if it is of God you will not be able to overthrow them.
+Take care of what you do to these men...keep away from them and leave them alone, for if this undertaking is of men, it will fail, but if it is of God you will not be able to overthrow them.
 You might even be found opposing God!
 (Acts 5:35, 38-39)."